2023 Best Psychology Schools in Michigan

 Top 10 Best Psychology Schools

-Our 2023 rankings named Hope College the best school in Michigan for psychology students.
+Our analysis found Hope College to be the best school for psychology students who want to pursue a degree in Michigan.
 Hope is a small private not-for-profit school located in the city of Holland.

 While working on their degree, psychology majors at Hope accumulate an average of around $23,531 in student debt.

-The excellent programs at Calvin University helped the school earn the #2 place on this year’s ranking of the best psychology schools in Michigan.
-Calvin is a small private not-for-profit school located in the midsize city of Grand Rapids.
+A rank of #2 on this year’s list means Calvin University is a great place for psychology students.
+Calvin is a small private not-for-profit school located in the city of Grand Rapids.

 Psychology majors at Calvin take out an average of $23,755 in student loans while working on their egree.

-Out of the 27 schools in Michigan that were part of this year’s ranking, University of Michigan - Ann Arbor landed the # 3 spot on the list.
+You’ll join some of the best and brightest minds around you if you attend University of Michigan - Ann Arbor.
+The school came in at #3 on this year’s Best Psychology Schools in Michigan list.
 Located in the medium-sized city of Ann Arbor, U-M is a public school with a very large student population.

 On average, psychology graduates from U-M take out $17,125 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $488, assuming that the borrower is on a 10-year repayment plan.

-Full Psychology at University of Michigan - Ann Arbor Report
+Read full report on Psychology at University of Michigan - Ann Arbor

 While working on their degree, psychology majors at Michigan State accumulate an average of around $26,564 in student debt.
 This translates to an average monthly loan payment of $396, based on a 10-year repayment plan.